gvwilson/sensibleadventures/beneath-coriandel/beneath-coriandel.md

 my spear?
 I grab my pack and leap up beside the statue of the woman reading the scroll.

-The ghost's outline blurs as it lunged a second time.
+The ghost's outline blurs as it lunges a second time.
 The bonescuttle snaps at it.
 The lantern is between its legs.
 If the bonescuttle breaks the glass, I will die down here in darkness.
 I can only think of one thing to do.
 I pull the cage of rats from my pack and throw it over the bonescuttle's head.
 It